There’s no denying that there’s currently a lot of gnashing of teeth about the parlous and desperate state of creativity in advertising right now.

 Agencies aren’t at their best when they’re behaving like an advertising factory, churning out multiple routes upon multiple routes until a client happens to pick one they like.

-And what clients what they want isn’t necessarily what they need.
+And what clients say what they want isn’t necessarily always what they need.

 Passion, enthusiasm and conviction goes a long way in this business.
 The best work often comes when an agency believes it’s doing the right thing for a brand.